Acoustic phonon-restricted four-phonon interactions: Impact on thermal and thermoelectric transport in monolayer h-NbN: Results and Discussion

 To further elucidate the scattering mechanism, we compute mode-resolved $\tau^{-1}$ for the strained lattice and compare it with the unstrained monolayer [Figure~\ref{fig5}(a) and~\ref{fig5}(b)].
 Across all acoustic modes, tensile strain consistently reduces $\tau^{-1}$, regardless of the scattering order, in line with the previously discussed reduction in anharmonicity.
 This decrease in scattering rates accounts for the enhanced $\kappa_l$ observed in strained \ce{h-NbN} [Figure~\ref{fig4}(b)].

-Mode-specific contributions to $\kappa_l$ offer valuable insight.
-Although low-frequency scattering in $\tau^{-1}_{\rm 3ph}$ and $\tau^{-1}_{\rm 4ph}$ is significantly reduced under strain, this regime is primarily governed by normal scattering, which, as established for the unstrained monolayer [Figure~\ref{fig2}(c) and Figure~\ref{fig3}], does not directly impede heat transport.
-Consequently, $\kappa_l$ under three-phonon scattering remains largely unaffected [Figure~\ref{fig5}(c)].
-An exception is the TA mode, where a reduction in $\tau^{-1}_{\rm 3ph}$ extends into the intermediate frequency range, leading to a modest increase in $\kappa_l$ [Figure~\ref{fig4}(b)].
-A pronounced reduction in $\tau^{-1}_{\rm 4ph}$ across the intermediate frequency range, which governs heat transport, leads to an overall increase in mode-resolved $\kappa_l$ for all acoustic modes [Figure~\ref{fig5}(d)].
+Mode-specific contributions to $\kappa_{l}$ offer valuable insight.
+Although the low-frequency scattering in $\tau^{-1}_{\rm 3ph}$ and $\tau^{-1}_{\rm 4ph}$ is significantly reduced under strain, the regime below $\sim$ 2 THz is primarily governed by normal processes.
+In the 2-5 THz range, however, the contributions of Umklapp and normal processes are comparable.
+The combined effect of the increased group velocity of the ZA mode (below $\sim$ 2 THz) [Figure~\ref{fig4}(c)] and the reduced scattering rates [Figure~\ref{fig5}(a)] in this same frequency range results in only a marginal change in its contribution to $\kappa_{l}$.
+Consequently, $\kappa_{l}$ under three-phonon scattering remains largely unaffected [Figure~\ref{fig5}(c)].
+An exception is the TA mode, where a reduction in $\tau^{-1}_{\rm 3ph}$ extends into the intermediate frequency range, leading to a modest increase in $\kappa_{l}$ [Figure~\ref{fig4}(b)].
+In contrast, a pronounced reduction in $\tau^{-1}_{\rm 4ph}$ across the intermediate frequency range, which governs heat transport, leads to an overall increase in mode-resolved $\kappa_{l}$ for all acoustic modes [Figure~\ref{fig5}(d)].